Here's a sort of checklist I made a long time ago for what chapter one needs to do.

 Introduce the protagonist.
 This includes:

-Their status: Their role in society; profession, approximate age, etc.
+Status: their role in society; profession, approximate age, etc.

-Their personality: Perhaps the most important part.
+Personality: perhaps the most important part.

-Their relationships: No one exists in a vacuum.
-They should have some relatives, friends, acquaintances, rivals, and/or enemies.
+Relationships: some relatives, friends, acquaintances, rivals, and/or enemies.

 Culturally: Do the people have significant difference in values from those in this world, or any exotic customs?
 Religion?
 Government?